 Translator: Nicky Harman

 “Intan Paramaditha, who mixes fairy tales and gothic ghost stories with feminist and political issues, shakes up her readers, showing that her fiction is not beholden to a single interpretation.
 Her short stories reveal that the most terrifying thing in life is not one of the supernatural ghosts that populate her work, but human prejudice.
 As far as I’m concerned, only writers of genius are able to convey a layered and nuanced world, and Intan is one of them.”

 (Eka Kurniawan, internationally acclaimed author of Beauty is a Wound)

 Translator: Stephen Epstein

 “A ballad about wounded islands and their people, Indigenous Species reminds me of an old song, the kind our village storytellers used to sing.
 It has a fairytale quality, setting a dreamlike world alongside the horror of real lives; in other words, it s like a lullaby, but one that will make you stay awake.”
 (Eka Kurniawan, author of Beauty is a Wound)

-(we were told that this novel doesn’t fall under the translated fiction bracket.
+(While this beautiful piece of art doesn’t fall under the translated fiction bracket.
 It’s still wonderful and we’d love to recommend it but would like to let you know!)

 “Huong’s focus is on the shifting, uneasy relationships between modernized Hang and her traditionalist mother, a merchant who peddles food; Hang’s selfish, hypocritical uncle, a communist peasant; and Hang’s comparatively wealthy, unconditionally loving aunt.
 Contrasts between young, old, urban and rural, help to convey the full variety of Vietnamese lifestyles.”
 (Publishers Weekly)